Custom Lockout Tagout Placards Built for Your Equipment

 200+ Year Lifespan

-OSHA's lockout tagout standard requires documented, equipment-specific energy control procedures for every piece of machinery with hazardous energy sources.
-A generic "de-energize before service" sign does not satisfy this requirement.
+OSHA's lockout tagout standard requires documented, equipment-specific energy control procedures for every machine with hazardous energy.
+A generic "de-energize before service" sign does not satisfy (c)(4).

 Each procedure must identify the specific energy sources on that machine, the sequence for de-energization, the type and magnitude of energy, and the method of control.
-That means every machine needs its own placard.
+Every machine gets its own placard.

-Common Audit Finding: Facilities using generic placards or paper procedures are consistently cited for failing to meet the "machine-specific written procedure" requirement of 29 CFR 1910.147(c)(4).
+Common audit finding: Facilities using generic placards or paper procedures are consistently cited for failing the machine-specific written procedure requirement of 1910.147(c)(4). (c)(4) is one of the three most-cited sub-clauses under 1910.147 in OSHA enforcement data.

 Our custom placards are built from the actual specifications of your equipment.
-We work directly with your maintenance team and, when needed, coordinate with original equipment manufacturers to gather the exact data required.
+We work directly with your maintenance team and coordinate with OEMs when needed to gather the exact data required.

 What a Machine-Specific LOTO Placard Must Include